RobertoFreireFerrazPassos/Design-Patterns/README.md

 It's closely related to the Dependency Inversion Principle.
 The template method call the algorithm methods in the subclass, no the opposite.

-For this design pattern, we favor **inheritance** over composition.
-We don't wanna flexibility in the template method.
+For this design pattern, we **don't** favor composition over inheritance.
+We don't wanna flexibility in the template function.
 We wanna structure.
-The beverage subclasses must always have the same algorithm as a template.
-But, each subclass can define or redefine each primitive operation, depending on how the base class have defined the primitive operation (abstract, non-abstract or virtual)
+The beverage subclasses must always follow the same algorithm provided in the base class as a template.
+But, each subclass can define or redefine each primitive operation, depending on how the base class have defined the primitive operations (abstract, non-abstract or virtual)

 <p align="center">
   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/templatemethod.png?raw=true">